cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     representation: SegmentationRepresentation;
 };

-// Warning: (ae-missing-release-tag) "ToolGroupSpecificSegmentationState" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ToolGroupSpecificSegmentationState = ToolGroupSpecificSegmentationData[];

-// Warning: (ae-missing-release-tag) "ToolGroupSpecificSegmentationStateWithConfig" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ToolGroupSpecificSegmentationStateWithConfig = {
     segmentations: ToolGroupSpecificSegmentationState;
     config: SegmentationConfig;
 };

-// Warning: (ae-missing-release-tag) "ToolHandle" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ToolHandle = AnnotationHandle | TextBoxHandle;

-// Warning: (ae-missing-release-tag) "ToolOptionsType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ToolOptionsType = {
     bindings: IToolBinding[];
     mode: ToolModes;
 };

-// Warning: (ae-missing-release-tag) "ToolProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type ToolProps = SharedToolProp;

-// Warning: (ae-missing-release-tag) "TransformMatrix2D" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type TransformMatrix2D = [number, number, number, number, number, number]

-// Warning: (ae-missing-release-tag) "transformPhysicalToIndex" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function transformPhysicalToIndex(imageData: any, physicalPoint: any): any;

-// Warning: (ae-missing-release-tag) "triggerAnnotationRenderForViewportUIDs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function triggerAnnotationRenderForViewportUIDs(renderingEngine: Types_2.IRenderingEngine, viewportUIDsToRender: string[]): void;

-// Warning: (ae-missing-release-tag) "triggerEvent" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 function triggerEvent(
 el: EventTarget = eventTarget,